-Some of the current clubs that our undergraduate students gravitate towards are the Food Systems Major Student Group and the Gopher Crops and Soils Club.
+Some of the current clubs that our undergraduate students gravitate towards are the Horticulture Club and the Gopher Crops and Soils Club.
 Students who see a need are also welcome to start a student group at any time for only $25.

 APS Graduate Student Association

 Being part of the APS graduate student association helps to promote a cohesive and active cohort of graduate students within the Applied Plant Sciences Graduate Program.

 The association organizes social events, community service projects, and education activities throughout the year.
 Some of their larger events include a fall Sloppy Joe Lunch, Pioneer Plant Breeding Symposium, Monsanto Production Symposium, Soup Lunch for Second Harvest Heartland, and a Toys for Tots collection drive.